If You Find Something Suspicious on Your Skin

 When used by an experienced dermatologist, this test can improve the accuracy of finding skin cancers early.
 It can often help tell whether a spot on the skin is likely to be benign (not cancer) without doing a biopsy.

 If the doctor thinks that a suspicious area might be skin cancer, a sample of skin from that area will be removed and looked at under a microscope.
 This is called a skin biopsy.
 There are many ways to do a skin biopsy.
-The doctor will choose one based on the suspected type of skin cancer, where it is on the body, the size of the affected area, and other factors.
-For more detailed information on skin biopsies, see our documents Melanoma Skin Cancer or Skin Cancer: Basal and Squamous Cell.
+The doctor will choose one based on the suspected type of skin cancer, where it is on your body, the size of the affected area, and other factors.
+For more detailed information on skin biopsies, see our documents Melanoma Skin Cancer or Basal and Squamous Cell Skin Cancer.

-If a spot is found to be cancer or a pre-cancer, your doctor may want to do more tests or treat it.
-If the spot is small and localized, a more extensive biopsy (to remove more tissue) or some type of surgery may be all that’s needed.
+If a spot is found to be cancer or a pre-cancer, your doctor might want to do more tests or just treat it.
+If the spot is small and has not spread, a more extensive biopsy (to remove more tissue) or some type of surgery may be all that’s needed.
 For cancers that might be more widespread (especially melanomas), imaging tests might be done to see if the cancer has spread, and treatment such as immunotherapy, targeted therapy, chemotherapy, or radiation might be needed.
 Again, to learn more, see our skin cancer information.

 - Skin Cancer Prevention and Early Detection